cfpb/design-system/docs/components/heroes.md

   Since the goal of the hero is to get the user to continue reading the page, don’t include links or calls to action within the hero.
-If there is content that needs to link elsewhere for explanation, place it underneath the hero within the main content area.
+If there is content that needs to link elsewhere for explanation, place it underneath the hero within the main content area!

   ##### Writing hero content